apayne97/chemcards/ideas.md

 - [x] construct a generator using some filtering logic
 - [x] use tkinter to interact with the questions
 - [x] use `generators` to create questions from the possible choices
+- [ ] add question type: (MultipleChoiceTextToImage) "Which of these molecules contains this functional group?"
+- [ ] add question type: (MultipleChoiceTextToImage) "What is the structure of this inhibitor?"
+- [ ] add information about the molecules once the question is answered
+  - maybe make the image / text a button itself that can be pressed to bring up more information?
+- [ ] clear the co-crystal solute (?whats that called?) from the molecule names so that it isn't as obvious which one is which
+  - [ ] I think you can do this by only downloading the parent molecule (?) i should probably be doing that anyway

 # Design Ideas
 - import from Drug Bank, etc